City Park (New Orleans): Park history

 City Park was established in the mid-19th century on land fronting Metairie Road (now City Park Avenue), along the remains of Bayou Metairie, a former distributary of the Mississippi River.
 The tract of land, formerly the Allard Plantation, became city property in 1850 through John McDonogh's will and was reserved for park purposes.
 In 1854, the 4th District Court pronounced the property a public park.
 The park originally extended 100 acres back from City Park Avenue, as swampland covered most of the landscape between Bayou Metairie and the south shore of Lake Pontchartrain.
 This area, to the north of the original park, was actually platted for streets by city planners, though none was ever realized.
 In 1891, the City Park Improvement Association was founded, and the property was officially established as "City Park."

 The carousel, originally mule-driven, opened in 1897, and was updated to a mechanical carousel in 1906.
 The miniature train opened in 1898 and the original golf course was built in 1902.
 A racetrack opened February 11, 1905, but closed only 3 years later in 1908.
 In the first two decades of the 20th century, numerous improvements were undertaken by the City Park Improvement Association.
 The Peristyle was constructed in 1907 and the Isaac Delgado Museum of Art, later renamed the New Orleans Museum of Art, opened in 1911.
 Two years later, in 1913, the Casino building opened offering refreshments.
-The Casino building is currently occupied by Cafe Du Monde.
+The Casino building is currently occupied by Café du Monde.
 The Popp Bandstand was constructed in 1917 and dedicated on July 4.
 The Irby swimming pool was built in 1924.
 City Park's governing board also accomplished a number of large land acquisitions, such that the park assumed its current boundaries.

 In 1915, the Gen. Beauregard Equestrian Statue was erected at the entrance to City Park.
 On June 24, 2015, New Orleans Mayor Mitch Landrieu acknowledged the impact of the June 2015 Charleston church shooting, and called for the removal of several city memorials to Confederate slaveholders.
-On December 17, 2015, the New Orleans City Council voted 6-1 to remove the Gen. Beauregard statue, along with three other historical monuments; the Beauregard statue was removed on May 16, 2017.
+On December 17, 2015, the New Orleans City Council voted 6–1 to remove the Gen. Beauregard statue, along with three other historical monuments; the Beauregard statue was removed on May 16, 2017.

 In 1919, William McFadden purchased property on the park and built a mansion.
-In 1949, this mansion began to be used as Christian Brothers School, an all-boys middle school for grades 5-7, and still remains a boys' school today.
+In 1949, this mansion began to be used as Christian Brothers School, an all-boys middle school for grades 5–7, and still remains a boys' school today.
 In 1927, the city extended the park by 900 acres, and the first tennis courts were built in the following year.
 In 1928, John Philip Sousa performed at the Popp bandstand.